Sunday, March 20, 2022

 The room with the buffet had a historic chandelier and plank flooring.

 I was enamored with the self-serve orange juice machine.
 Mechanically, it squished orangeswhich were locally sourced from Southern Italy.
 Alongside it, there was a classy array of decanters filled with juices, bottles of gin, and bottles of balsamic vinegar.
-The excellent vinegar is worth mentioning because it was famously made in Modena...
+The excellent vinegar is worth mentioning because it was famously made in the City of Modena...

 ...which makes the best in the world, in the neighboring region of Emilia-Romagna.
 It is perfect when paired with something creamy.
 Handmade balls of mozzarella floated in a lidded bowl, and I used tongs to retrieve a few.
 They tasted perfect.
 When I drizzled vinegar on them, the combination was amazing!